 Central Heating can keep everyone in the house comfortable, but some pet owners may not have the availability of central heating, or may not want to run it all of the time.
 Space heaters can be purchased in a variety of models, although it is important to find a heater that has an automatic temperature control and one with a safety shut off should the heater be overturned or overheat when no one is around.

-Never place a space heater directly pointing at your small pet's cage, as you will run the risk of overheating your pet or in extreme cases, causing burns or other injuries to a pet on an overheated metal cage.
-Remember to follow the manufacturer's guidelines for each heater's safety requirements, and place the heater several feet away from your small pet's cage and aim to heat the room they are in rather then their specific environment.
+Never place a space heater directly pointing at your small pet’s cage, as you will run the risk of overheating your pet or in extreme cases, causing burns or other injuries to a pet on an overheated metal cage.
+Remember to follow the manufacturer’s guidelines for each heater’s safety requirements, and place the heater several feet away from your small pet’s cage and aim to heat the room they are in rather than their specific environment.

 Temperature Control – Cage Heaters